SamujjalDutta/CODSOFT/Task 1(Rule based chatbot)/README.md

 This is a simple Python-based chatbot created for the CodSoft AI Internship.
 The bot responds to specific user inputs using predefined answers stored in a dictionary.
 It also includes a typing effect to make the conversation feel more natural.

+# Project Context

 The chatbot is designed to assist students with greetings, study tips, motivational quotes, and general questions like who created it or its name.

+This chatbot was created as Task 1 of the CodSoft AI Internship Program.
+The goal was to build a rule-based chatbot using Python that could simulate basic human-like interaction through predefined responses.

+The bot, named StudentBot, is designed specifically to assist students by:

+- Greeting users
+- Offering motivational quotes
+- Providing study tips (e.g., Pomodoro technique)
+- Responding to common questions like "who made you" or "your name"

+The chatbot uses a dictionary-based logic to match user inputs and includes a typing effect to make the interaction feel more realistic.
+It was built without using any external libraries, relying only on Python's built-in modules (time and random), making it lightweight and beginner-friendly.

+This project demonstrates:

+- Understanding of Python fundamentals
+- Use of conditionals, loops, and functions
+- Clean input handling and user experience focus
+- Original implementation and personal branding

 # Features